What is the Cost of Living in Berlin: Includes Monthly Expense Breakdown for 2024

 Related Guide: Did you know that you can save more than €200 by signing a new electricity contract when moving into a new apartment in Germany?
 We kid you not!
 Find out how in our detailed Electricity Providers in Germany guide.

-Food and Grocery Prices in Germany
+Food and Grocery Prices

 a red basket full of food and groceries sitting in the middle of an aisle in a german supermarket

-Food and groceries in Germany are one of the cheapest in Europe
+Groceries in Germany are one of the cheapest in Europe

 In order to keep our monthly costs low, we opt to cook most of our meals at home.
 Not only is dining in cheaper than eating out, it’s also healthier as you control what goes into your food.

-Our monthly food and grocery costs rarely exceeds €500 per month (i.e. maximum €250 per person).
+Our monthly food and grocery costs rarely exceeds €600 per month (i.e. maximum €300 per person).
 And that also includes cleaning detergents, coffee beans, wine, and everything one would usually buy at a supermarket.

-Cost of Health Insurance in Berlin
+Health Insurance

 The gold standard of health insurance in Germany is Techniker Krankenkasse (TK).
-TK is the largest public health insurer in the country and it will set you back up to 15% of your monthly income.
-If you’re employed, your employer may contribute up to half of your monthly premium.
+They’re the largest public health insurer in the country, but it will set you back up to 17.05% of your gross monthly income.

-Best Health Insurance for Expats in Germany
+Private Health Insurance for Expats

 Save Me For Later